 Does Menopause Cause Weight Gain?

-Menopause is a natural transition in a woman’s life, usually occurring between the ages of 45 and 55.
-Along with symptoms such as hot flashes, mood changes, and irregular periods, many women notice weight gain during this stage.
-But the question often asked is: Does menopause itself cause weight gain, or are other factors at play?
+Menopause is a natural phase in a woman’s life, typically occurring between the ages of 45 and 55.
+During this transition, women may experience symptoms such as hot flashes, mood swings, and irregular periods, along with noticeable changes in body weight.
+This often raises an important concern: does Menopause Cause Weight Gain, or are lifestyle and other health factors also responsible?

-This article explores the link between menopause and weight changes, the reasons behind them, and what can be done to maintain a healthy balance.
+This article explores the connection between menopause and weight changes, the underlying reasons behind them, and practical ways to maintain a healthy and balanced body during this stage.

 Why Weight Gain Happens Around Menopause